Where the mind goes, the body follows

-At her next annual check up, the results were the same: stage 4 lung, three months to live.
+At her next annual check up, the results were the same: stage 4 lung cancer, three months to live.
 This time the family didn’t need to lie.
 They told her the results were the same as last time so there was no need to worry.

 Three years later, the grandmother is still alive and living an active life.